programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 In the previous section, we used the command line tools that come packaged with Neo4j to load data from CSV files into a format Neo4j will understand.
 In the above example, we used the flags **--into test.graphdb** to instruct the program to import the CSV data into a directory called **test.graphdb**.
-If we used the neo4j-import command, the result is a directory that contains a Neo4j database.
-All we need to do is to start the Neo4j program, choose that database file, and click **Start**.
+When we used the neo4j-import command, the result was a directory that contained a Neo4j database.
+In order to access the database all we need to do is open the Neo4j program, choose that database file, and click **Start**.

 Similarly, if you want to create an empty database file just create an empty directory, and navigate to that directory using the Neo4j interface.
-Finally, simply choose the directory using the Neo4j program as shown below.
+Finally, simply choose the empty directory using the Neo4j program as shown below.

 {% include figure.html filename="choose_db_green.png" caption="Load the database file" %}

-Then press **Start** and Neo4j will populate the directory and you can begin.
+Then press **Start** and you can query the database.

 #### Using the Cypher query language